 - A green oasis in Vienna’s centre

-- Contains composer statues and memorials
+- Composer statues and memorials

 - Notably the Golden Strauss figure

-- Home to the neo-renaissance Kursalon
+- Home to the neorenaissance Kursalon

-- Good place to take a break from sightseeing
+- Good place for a sightseeing break

 - Book a Mozart & Strauss concert* at the Kursalon